Glenn Stok developed automated phone systems for over 35 years as CEO of Stok Software, Inc. He has a Master's Degree in Computer Science.

 Two reasons might relate to this.

 - All telephones that display Caller-ID show the data received from the phone company.
-The Caller-ID information is sent between the first and second ring.
+That information is sent between the first and second ring.
 If you programmed your name directory, and for some reason, you put single digits 1 through 9 in the name fields, the phone would replace the incoming Caller-ID with that.

 - Another reason—if you have your telephone on a PBX system, that might be sending just one digit to identify callers.

-If you suspect your phone service provider, call them and explain the problem.
+If you suspect your service provider, call them and explain the problem.
 If you have a PBX, contact the installer to determine if they can make a programming change to fix the problem.

 I bought new cordless phones, and I want to recycle my old ones.
 But I want to erase my contacts first.
 The old handsets no longer can access the base, and I can’t access the contacts.
 Is it safe to recycle without my contacts being accessible to others?